 What do CBD gummies do?

 CBD gummies are non-psychoactive, which means it will not have the same mind-altering effects.
-Although more research is needed in this area, many people report feeling more relaxed and tranquil after consuming CBD gummies.
+Although more research is needed in this area, many people report that CBD gummies make them feel relaxed and tranquil after consumption.
 Some people also find that they aid with anxiety and pain relief.

 How does CBD make you feel?